Neolamprologus christyi

 Neolamprologus christyi is a species of cichlid endemic to Lake Tanganyika.
 This species can reach a length of 13.7 cm TL.
 It can also be found in the aquarium trade.

 Etymology

-This cichlid's specific name honours the British naturalist and explorer Cuthbert Christy (1863-1932) who worked for the Belgian Governemant and who collected the type in either 1926 or 1927.
+This cichlid's specific name honours the British naturalist and explorer Cuthbert Christy (1863-1932) who worked for the Belgian Government and who collected the type in either 1926 or 1927.